cosmos/cosmos-sdk/x/gov/README.md

 ```

 :::note
-By default the metadata and the proposal are both limited by 255 characters, this can be overridden by the application developer.
+By default the metadata, summary and title are both limited by 255 characters, this can be overridden by the application developer.
 :::

 ##### submit-legacy-proposal